 IUSCC Support for High-Quality Grant Applications Missing NCI Payline

-To provide funding to support IUSCC PI-directed applications to the National Cancer Institute with high potential for obtaining external funding that have been reviewed once or twice and missed the NCI payline.
+Purpose: To provide funding to support IUSCC PI-directed applications to the National Cancer Institute with high potential for obtaining external funding that have been reviewed once and missed the NCI pay line.
 The goal is to increase the NCI funding base in the IUSCC.

-- A cover letter describing the rationale for the request and the planned timeline for resubmission of the grant application
+- A cover letter escribing the rationale for the request and anticipated date of external grant resubmission.

 - Specific Aims page of the originally submitted grant application

-- The proposed responses to those critiques and plans on how the application will be converted to a new application for submission
+- The proposed responses to those critiques and plans on how the application will be improved for resubmission.

-- Review of application and funding will be performed by a committee comprised of the IUSCC Program Leaders, and a final review for determination of funding will be performed by the IUSCC Executive Committee.
+- Review of application and funding will be performed by a committee composed of the IUSCC program leaders and a final review for determination of funding will be performed by the IUSCC executive committee.

-- Applications must be either NCI R01 or R21 exclusively.
+- Applications must be either NCI R01 or a large NCI directed grant exclusively.
 No exceptions.

-- The review committee will consider the overall probability of future funding for the project as reflected in the priority score, reviewer critiques, response of the PI to those critiques, and how the application will be modified for submission as a new application.
+- The review committee will consider the overall probability of future funding for the project as reflected in the priority score, reviewer critiques, response of the PI to those critiques, and how the application will be modified for resubmission.

-After an award is made, the project must be mapped (contact Crystal Munson at email@example.com) and an interim progress report will be required to determine if the funds are being used as originally proposed, milestones are being achieved and the timeline is on target.
+After an award is made an interim progress report will be required to determine if the funds are being used as originally proposed, milestones are being achieved and the timeline is on target.

-Contact Crystal Munson at firstname.lastname@example.org for submission support (mapping/timeline) or Mark R. Kelley at firstname.lastname@example.org for inquiries.
+Contact Crystal Munson at firstname.lastname@example.org or Kaitlin Condron at email@example.com for submission support (mapping/timeline) or Mark R. Kelley at firstname.lastname@example.org for inquiries.